bbcarchdev/liblod-php/liblod-php_usage.md

 ## LOD: wrapper for an RDF graph

-The main entrypoint to using res/liblod is through the `LOD` class.
+The main entrypoint to using bbcarchdev/liblod is through the `LOD` class.

 ```
-use res\liblod\LOD;
+use bbcarchdev\liblod\LOD;

 $lod = new LOD();
 ```